s-weigand/lmfit-varpro/README.md

 [![Coverage Status](https://coveralls.io/repos/github/glotaran/lmfit-varpro/badge.svg?branch=master)](https://coveralls.io/github/glotaran/lmfit-varpro?branch=master)

 ### Warning
-This project is still in its Pre-Alpha phase and undergoes rapid development, thus it's not production ready yet since the API undergoes many changes.
+This project is still in its pre-alpha phase and undergoing rapid development, including changes to the core API, thus it is *not* production ready.
+### Additional warning for scientists
+The algorithms provided by this package still need to be validated and reviewed, pending the official release it should not be used in scientific publications.

 # lmfit-varpro
 Python-lmfit based implementation of variable projection